-Not sure you can commit to a full blown social media cleanse for your first time?
+Not sure you can commit to a full blown social media cut off for your first time?
 Don’t worry!
 A success social media cleanse doesn’t need to involve a full blown surgical removal, and can be done in baby steps.
-Ease into your first social media cleanse by setting daily time limits for yourself, or time blocks through the day where you won’t use social media.
-Start off small with only a couple hours a day and in no time you’ll start to build habits that’ll allow you to take a full day social media cleanse.
+Ease into your first social media break by setting daily time limits for yourself, or time blocks through the day where you won’t use social media.
+Start off small with only a couple hours a day and in no time you’ll start to build habits that’ll allow you to take longer of a break.

 2. Mute App Notifications

 We’re so inclined to jump to our phones the minute we hear a notification going off, which can make it impossible to ever put them down.
-Muting your social media app notifications can be helpful in helping you cut down on your general use of social media, and can also help during a social media cleanse.
-Turning off your notifications will easily boost your daily productivity, and help take the pressure off of feeling that you always have to answer to comments or messages instantly.
+Muting your social media app notifications can be helpful in helping you cut down on your general use of social media.
+And it can also help during a social media cleanse.
+Turning off your notifications will easily boost your daily productivity, and help take the pressure off of feeling that you have to answer to comments or messages instantly.

 3. Take The Weekend Off

-Taking an entire weekend off for a social media cleanse is a popular way a lot of Influencers and Content Creators balance their lives and minds.
-It can be an easy way to implement a social media cleanse in to your schedule because generally, social media platforms are less used on weekends making the FOMO less intense.
-A great way to spend your time while on a social media cleanse is go to on a weekend getaway, plan a stay-cation in your own city or just have some well deserved R&R. A lot of Influencers and Content Creators also use a weekend social media cleanse to get re-inspired or shoot fresh content.
+Taking an entire weekend off for a social media cleanse is a popular way a lot of Influencers to balance their lives and minds.
+It can be an easy way to implement a break into your schedule because generally, social media platforms are less used on weekends making the FOMO less intense.
+Going on a getaway is a great way to spend your time while on a social media cleanse.
+Go to on a weekend getaway, plan a stay-cation in your own city or just have some well deserved R&R. A lot of Influencers and Content Creators also use a weekend social media cleanse to get re-inspired or shoot fresh content.

 4. Turn Off Your Phone

-A great way to take a daily social media cleanse, and really disconnect all together is turning off your phone.
-It’s important to turn off your phone regularly to give it a rest, and they say it’s healthier to sleep at night with your phone off.
-But instead of just turning off your phone before bed, try a daily social media cleanse by turning it off 2-3 hours before you call it a day.
+Turning off your phone is a great way to take a daily social media cleanse and disconnect from everything all together.
+It’s important to turn off your phone regularly to give it a rest.
+Plus they say it’s healthier to sleep at night with your phone off.
+But instead of just turning off your phone before bed, try a daily social media break by turning it off 2-3 hours before you call it a day.
 It’ll be easier to stop worrying about checking Instagram or answering those emails from your boss when you’re turned off from the world.

 5. Delete All Your Apps

-Do you have little or no self control when it comes to social media, but really think you could benefit from a social media cleanse (or two)?
-A great way to start a social media cleanse and actually stick to it is by deleting all your social media apps from your devices.
+Do you have little self control when it comes to social media, but think you could benefit from a social media cleanse (or two)?
+Deleting your social media apps is a great way to start and actually stick to it.
 This may seem like an extreme measure, but taking the time off of social media will do good for the mind and soul!
-Don’t worry, once your social media cleanse is over you can download all your favorite apps again.
+Don’t worry, once your break from social media is over you can download all your favorite apps again.

 Looking for more social media tips and tricks for after your social media cleanse?
 We’ve got you covered with weekly posts on the Wolf Blog!